hann11/cs-primer/cs_primer/computer_systems/bits_and_bytes/varint/notes.md

 protocol encoding; variable width. here we deal with variable width integers

+note (realisation): given variable width, we need a way to know when the integer ends, using most significant bits (1 or 0), we store 7 bits at a time.

 wire format; encoding of bytes transmitted across a network, even avro, can encode schemas, encode/decode fast. json not designed for this.

 fixed width doesnt make sense for small numbers, variables a bit nicer